-With these conditions, it would be unsurprising if most marketers generally continue to increase their advertising budgets at least in line with revenue growth.
+With these conditions, it should be unsurprising if most marketers would generally continue to increase their budgets for advertising at least in line with revenue growth.
 This occurs in part because many companies manage these budgets in a relatively mechanical manner, but also because some need to sustain a media presence to justify higher prices.
-Another rationale for increasing advertising is to avoid loss of share to competitors who, in a growing economy, will almost certainly collectively advertise more to capitalize on the growth in consumer spending that is likely to occur.
+Another rationale for increasing advertising is to avoid loss of share to competitors who, in a growing economy, will almost certainly collectively advertise more in order to capitalize on the growth in consumer spending that is likely to occur.